Our Mission Statement

-We collaborate with our Free Farm Market℠ partners to bus children from low-income areas to our farm during the summer months for Grow-a-Row Kids Farm Days.
+We collaborate with our Free Farm Market℠ partners to bus children from the communities we serve to our farm during the summer months for Grow-a-Row Kids Farm Days.
 The children spend a day learning about nutrition, healthy eating, and agriculture; harvesting fresh fruits and vegetables to take home to their families and neighbors; and taking part in outdoor games and activities.
-Email [email protected] or see more information about signing up here.
+For more information, email firstname.lastname@example.org.
 A basic background check for volunteers will be required.

 Off the Field Gleaning

-Every day, our volunteers rescue “not quite retail perfect” produce from ShopRite stores in Clinton and Flemington to deliver it to local food pantries in New Jersey.
-Email [email protected] to inquire about volunteer opportunities.
+Every day, our volunteers rescue “not quite retail perfect” produce from ShopRite stores in Clinton, Flemington, and Washington to deliver it to local food pantries in New Jersey.
+Email email@example.com to inquire about volunteer opportunities.